openSUSE/news-o-o/_posts/2010-04-14-opensuse-11-3-milestone-5-the-community-strikes-back.markdown

 [](/wp-content/uploads/2010/02/milestone2_113.png)What are you waiting for?
-Grab the milestone release fromÂ [software.opensuse.org/developer](http://software.opensuse.org/developer) today!
+Grab the milestone release from [software.opensuse.org/developer](http://software.opensuse.org/developer) today!